sasdf/ctf/tasks/2019/BalsnCTF/misc/john/README.md

 and UTF-8 oracle seems to be the most interesting one.

-Due to the fact that the packet leak is not pretty stable, the flag is hex-encoded to increase the entropy we can got from each successful oracle,
+Due to the fact that the packet leak is not pretty stable, the flag is hex-encoded to increase the entropy we can got from each successful oracle.

 # Solution